 How much can you potentially make owning a skate shop?

 Skate shop profits will vary depending on the shop’s location, size, the type of inventory it stocks, and how long it’s been in business.
-This can be a profitable industry, but a shop owner will need to develop an understanding of the brands, types, and price points of the goods that are most in demand in the area.
+This can be a profitable industry, but a shop owner will need to understand the brands, types, and price points of the goods that are most in demand in the area.
 Innovation plays a role in profits, too, and shops that design programs to support local skaters long-term may enjoy increased customer loyalty and community support.

 Things to consider before starting a skate shop